BenWeisz/Fizika/NOTES.md

     -   initially only holds the only the data you need for the geometry
     -   Also holds info on primitive type
     -   has function to regenerate vao, vbo. only to be called if material changes
+    -   [ ] Function to read obj files for mesh, lines, points
 -   Material
     -   [x] Holds shader reference
     -   [x] names and values of uniforms